CREATE TABLE Statement

 The rowtime_column_name defines an existing column that is marked as the event-time attribute of the table.
 The column must be of type TIMESTAMP(3), and it must be a top-level column in the schema.

 The watermark_strategy_expression defines the watermark generation strategy.
-It allows arbitrary non-query expression, including computed columns, to calculate the watermark.
+It allows arbitrary non-query expressions, including computed columns, to calculate the watermark.
 The expression return type must be TIMESTAMP(3), which represents the timestamp since the Unix Epoch.

 The returned watermark is emitted only if it’s non-null and its value is larger than the previously emitted local watermark, to respect the contract of ascending watermarks.

-The watermark generation expression is evaluated by SQL for every record.
+The watermark generation expression is evaluated by Flink SQL for every record.
 The framework emits the largest generated watermark periodically.

 No new watermark is emitted if any of the following conditions apply.